 And if you’ve already invested this money into creating this custom website that you’re going to have to change, it’s not going to be the best use of your resources for your business.

-And then also you can allocate that more towards marketing so that you can start to bring in that consistent business and generate more consistent revenue into your store.
+Then also you can allocate that more towards marketing so that you can start to bring in that consistent business and generate more consistent revenue into your store.
 So keep that in mind.

-This next one is an important indicator and it’s probably going to be one of the easiest ones that you can actually utilize to tell if you should be DIY or not.
+This next one is an important indicator, and it’s probably going to be one of the easiest ones that you can actually utilize to tell if you should be DIY or not.

 So if that is the case, then definitely you want to take the more DIY route.

-And as your business grows, then you can take that additional profit that you set aside to actually have a more professional and cohesive experience down the line.
+And as your business grows, then you can take that additional profit that you set aside to have a more professional and cohesive experience down the line.

-Plenty of business owners do that and it works out fine for them.
+Plenty of business owners do that, and it works out fine for them.